 Supporting your child

-Life is challenging for a young abuse victim, and parents can play a crucial role when it comes to bringing things on track for them.
-You need to support the child and be there for them.
-The most significant aspect is to believe them because it is where parents often go wrong when someone close abuses the child.
-Therapy, counseling, and support groups can also help the kid to deal with the trauma.
+Life is challenging for a young abuse victim, and parents can play a crucial role in bringing things on track for them.
+According to BBC, you need to support the child and be there for them.
+The most significant aspect is to believe them because it is where parents often go wrong when someone close to abuses the child.
+Therapy, counseling, and support groups can also help the kid deal with the trauma.

 Child sexual abuse is a daunting experience for victims and parents, and you may want to hide facts.
 Trying to overlook things or hiding facts will make the situation only worse.
 Talk and listen, and be willing to take legal action against the guilty person, even if it is someone you know and trust.